Download our Executive Organisation Chart here

-Commissioner Tracey Tidd is the National President of Women’s Ministries
+Commissioner Tracey Tidd is the Territorial President of Women’s Ministries

-Commissioners Floyd and Tracey Tidd commenced their appointment as foundational National Leaders Australia on 1 June 2016.
+Commissioners Floyd and Tracey Tidd commenced their appointment as foundational Territorial Leaders Australia on 1 June 2016.

 Together, they have served as associate officers, church planters, divisional youth leaders, rural and city corps officers, as well as administrative assignments at Territorial Headquarters.
 Tracey had a special ministry serving as chaplain with Broadview Village supporting adults with developmental disabilities – a responsibility she was able to continue as they became divisional leaders for the Ontario Central East Division.